mjamalg/ec2-instance-connect-endpoint/README.md

 # Using EC2 Instance Connect Endpoint

 ### About
-This repo is generally used a project source for my private Red Hat Ansible Automation Platform server (RHAAP).
+This repo is generally used as a project source for my private Red Hat Ansible Automation Platform server (RHAAP).
 There are 2 playbooks that I use to show the RHAAP in action, one to install docker and one to install jenkins.
 They're located in the "ansible" directory.
 Feel free to use them with your own RHAAP or just with community ansible.
 Enjoy!

 I recently added some Terraform code that sets up a VPC with my "production ready layout":
 - us-east-1 region